edydfang/SUSTech_CS202_Data_Structure_Algorithm/lab01/F/Cut_Ropes_for_Lily.md

 ## Input

-There are multiple test cases (less than 1000), for each test case, the first line will be two integers n and k (0 <= n <= 1000, 0 <= k <= 10000), the second line will be n floating numbers and the ith number is the length of i-th ropes, noted as ai (0<= ai <= 100000).
+There are multiple test cases (less than 1000).
+For each test case, the first line will be two integers n and k (0 <= n <= 1000, 0 <= k <= 10000), the second line will be n floating numbers and the ith number is the length of i-th ropes, denoted as `ai` (0 <= ai <= 100000).
 And all lengths in the input file are written with a centimeter precision, with exactly two digits after a decimal point.

 ## Output